 HOPA has conducted a detailed analysis of the potential demand for grain export capacity.
 This study revealed Ontario export grain production is expected to grow from approx. 4m MT today to 6m MT by 2029.
 The additional expected Ontario grain export inventory could not be accommodated by southern Ontario's transportation system today.
 The GTA-east is the best place to add capacity to maximize system efficiency and meet growing demand, with 300,000MT/yr of the anticipated Ontario grain production increase coming from the Port of Oshawa catchment.
-Building new export capacity, the Port of Oshawa could grow export to 200,000-300,000 MT per year, from the current 75,000 MT.
+Building new export capacity (storage and direct-load), the Port of Oshawa could grow export to 200,000-300,000 MT per year, from the current 75,000 MT.

 As part of an integrated port network on the Great Lakes, early-stage analysis also suggests future opportunity for the port of Oshawa as a key node in a Great Lakes short sea shipping network, moving construction materials or consumer goods within the Great Lakes basin on a just-in-time basis.
+Opportunity may also exist to use fast ferries to move people between Oshawa and other Great Lakes cities.